in03/proxima/README.md

 celery_settings:
   result_expires: 60
 ```
 Windows doesn't support preforking for concurrency.
 Actually, Celery doesn't officially support Windows anymore at all.
-Running workers on Mac Os, Linux or in Linux containers gets around this limitation.
-By default we encourage starting multiple workers as 'solo' instead.
+Running workers on Mac, Linux or containerised gets around this limitation.
+By default the configuration encourages starting multiple workers processes as 'solo' to work with Windows.
 Change this as necessary to reduce overhead:
 ```
 celery_settings:
   worker_concurrency: 1